Nidhi-K/Transfer-in-RL/README.md

  3. Go to rgb2ram directory, run `python3 train.py` to learn mapping between RGB and RAM

 ## References
-This projct was extends the `keras-rl` repository (https://github.com/keras-rl/keras-rl), which has implemented several state-of-the art deep reinforcement learning algorithms in Python with keras.
+This project extends the `keras-rl` repository (https://github.com/keras-rl/keras-rl), which has implemented several state-of-the art deep reinforcement learning algorithms in Python with keras.
 We use the Deep Q Learning (DQN) algorithm for our Transfer Learning in Atari games project.